ayoraind/kraken/README.md

-## Workflow to predict taxonomy from uncorrected long reads using krocus.
+## Workflow to predict taxonomy from uncorrected long reads using kraken.
 ### Usage

 ```